Title: Emergency Medicine – Infectious Diseases: Endocarditis and Orthopedic Device Infection; Epidemics in the News; Fever and Rash

 TOPIC 1: Endocarditis and Orthopedic Device Infection Prophylaxis Guidelines: What the PCP Needs to Know.

-Upon completion of this session, using evidence- based guidelines from the AHA, ADA, AAOS and AUA, the participant should be able to: COMP, GL, EBM
+Upon completion of this session, using evidence- based guidelines from the AHA, ADA, AAOS and AUA, the participant should be able to: EBM, GL, COMP

 - Apply current recommendations for antibiotic prophylaxis of endocarditis and prosthetic joints.